fs-webdev/fs-components/README.md

 fs-modules
 =============

-JavaScript and Angular components that work in conjunction with fs-styles
+JavaScript and Angular modules that work in conjunction with fs-styles

 ## How to Use